Rubberazer/v4l2-opencv-test/README.md

 	Execute with ./video_capture

 CONCLUSION: getting frames on a thread and then demosaicing/debayering with opencv (uploading to GPU with CUDA) in another, basically works.
 At the beginning thought performance was rubbish but basically the problem was imshow() being slow over the network.
-So yeah, it does work but it is not an improvement over GSTreamer of libargus
+So yeah, it does work but it is not an improvement over GSTreamer or libargus